jeanGeorge/icd-projeto/README.md

 ## Goal
 To provide an overview of suicide rates in countries during the period from 1986 to 2016.

-## Base de Dados
+## Dataset
-We used the datasetSuicide Rates Overview 1985 to 2016](https://www.kaggle.com/datasets/russellyates88/suicide-rates-overview-1985-to-2016).
+We used the dataset [Suicide Rates Overview 1985 to 2016](https://www.kaggle.com/datasets/russellyates88/suicide-rates-overview-1985-to-2016).

 ## Team